Lord Vetinari: Appearance, habits and miscellaneous

 His bedroom is spartan; containing little more than a narrow bed and a few battered cupboards.
 He apparently requires so little sleep and gets up so early that going to bed is merely an excuse to change his clothes ("He has a bedroom.
 He presumably sleeps" The New Discworld Companion).
 He is known to always be in his office at very late (or perhaps early) hours, apparently just coinciding with when someone wishes to see him and he wishes to see them.
 He is not often described as sleeping (exceptions are in Jingo and The Truth), although he has been unconscious several times.

-He has one known relative (Lady Roberta "Bobbi" Meserole, his aunt) who may come from Genua and lives in Pseudopolis.
+He has one known relative (Lady Roberta "Bobbi" Meserole, his aunt -- named after the winner of a charity auction by Pratchett) who may come from Genua and lives in Pseudopolis.
 She appears to share his forté for subtle politics.
 His father apparently died while Havelock was still young, and, according to his aunt, took things much less seriously than his son does.

 Vetinari has no lust for power; though he freely admits that he is a tyrant like his predecessors, he has skilfully arranged matters to ensure that the public prefers his particular form of tyranny over any other.
 The sole reason for his ruling the city is that he is fiercely loyal to it, although it is also at times been implied that he does it because it amuses him to do so, in the sense that he enjoys outwitting all the people who try to oppose him.
 He also has no exploitable vices, barring a strange fondness for candied jellyfish – mentioned in the early books but believed by some to be referring to a previous Patrician (see Bibliography).
 Compared to the previous Patricians of the city, Vetinari appears to be remarkably normal.
 The only exception to this is his pathological hatred of street mime artists, but this is largely seen as an acceptable quirk.

 It was established in Guards!, Guards! that Vetinari can communicate with the palace rats.
 These rats have sentience because of the magic emanating from Unseen University.
 The rats are loyal to him because he provided them with military advice that, after a conflict with the snakes and scorpions that also inhabited the dungeons, allowed them to become the dominant vermin of the palace.
 During his imprisonment, as seen in the book, the rats have trouble with specific wording and Vetinari ends up with a book on lace-making in place of the one he desires.
 He takes the opportunity to learn lace construction anyway, on the principle that one never knows when such a thing may be useful.